 Today, with my carbon fiber braces, I don’t need the full leg brace liners in order to wear sandals.
 In order to make walking with or without socks comfortable, I glue a thin foam shoe insole (like the removable ones in your gym shoes) to the footplate.
 If there are other areas on the afo that rub against your skin, make sure to tell your orthotist as it may be possible to pad those areas as well.
 The same thing can be done with some orthotics.

-What About Orthotics?Of course, custom orthotics are expensive and you may not have multiple pairs.
-Some orthotic wearers find that they are able to use non-slip ”arch support” sandal inserts like these for use on occasion (not advisable for trips to the zoo or other long walking days).
+What About Orthotic Sandals?Of course, custom orthotics are expensive and you may not have multiple pairs.
+Some orthotic sandals wearers find that they are able to use non-slip ”arch support” inserts like these for use on occasion (not advisable for trips to the zoo or other long walking days).

 To prevent orthotics from moving around in your shoes, you can use double sided velcro tabs.